All Episodes

 It's like, yeah, but that's their mindset, how they got so much money, they never thought like that.

-So you're not gonna change some like 55-year-old like white dude's mindset, like he's about that money.
+So you're not going to change some like 55-year-old white dude's mindset.

 Well, let me establish him a little bit.

-Pakistani, I think, Is he or Indian?
+Pakistani, I think, is he?

 Zoran.